jkim796/distributed-service/README.md

-# CS 6210: Distributed Service using grpc - Project 3
+# Distributed Service using grpc

 # Setup
 Clone this repository: